 From 21 July – 21 October 2017 NHS England, the organisation that leads the NHS, ran a public consultation on proposals to no longer routinely prescribe 18 ‘low value’ medicines that are available by a prescription only or over the counter.
 Follow this link to read BHR CCGs response to the consultation.

 Note: Locally we have already consulted on some of these medicines and has decided not to fund them.
-Once the results of this national consultation are known, we will assess the new guidance and how it might affect our local prescribing.
+Once the results of this national consultation are known, later in 2018, we will assess the new guidance and how it might affect its local prescribing.